liumusicforever/tf_models_develop_framework/README.md

-# tensorflow models experiment framework
+# tensorflow models develop framework
 The goal of this framework is to avoid duplication of work of each independent experimentations on design network , which implemented on tensorflow.